 Celebrate the alphabet with ABeCeDarium the Guild's 1998 members' exhibition.
 This exhibition is an excellent representation of contemporary work in binding, letterpress printing, calligraphy, illustration and artists' books.
 ABeCeDarium features the collaborative work with binders and calligraphers, binders and printers, binders and illustrators, as well a numerous other combinations.

 The Guild's 1996-1997 traveling exhibit, PaperBound, features different binding interpretations of Peter and Donna Thomases' book Paper.
 This book is a collection of samples of handmade paper from some of the finest hand papermills at work in this country.

 Fine Printers, Finely Bound, Too

 The Guild's traveling exhibit during 1992-1994.
 It featured fine press books bound by GBW members.

-A PDF of the exhibit catalog is available for download (WARNING: This is a large 13MB file!).
+A PDF of the exhibit catalog is available for download (13 MB).

 The 2008 New England Chapter exhibition was Inspired Design, a set book exhibit featuring Lance Hidy's book about the design for the "Mentoring Stamp."
 A catalog of the exhibit is available.